maddydevgits/nitw-november-eict-fdp-session/readme.md

 Each discussion on Day 1 involved hands-on examples and coding exercises to reinforce the concepts.
 The sessions provided a comprehensive foundation in IoT architecture, sensor interfacing, and embedded system programming.

----

-This README serves as an overall summary for Day 1 of the IoT and Embedded Systems program.
-Day 2 and Day 3 discussions will be added as they are completed, expanding on advanced IoT topics and applications.